-Jharkhand to go to polls on Nov 30, results on Dec 23
+Jharkhand polls in 5 phases from Nov 30, results Dec 23

 After Maharashtra and Haryana, it is the third state to go to polls since Prime Minister Narendra Modi won the Lok Sabha elections.

-Currently, BJP, in an alliance with the All Jharkhand Students' Union (AJSU) under the leadership of Chief Minister (CM) Raghubar Das.
+Currently, BJP is in an alliance with the All Jharkhand Students' Union (AJSU) under the leadership of Chief Minister (CM) Raghubar Das.

-BJP is again promoting Das for the CM post and is aiming for a second term.
+BJP is again promoting Das for the CM's post and is aiming for a second term.

 Congress and Jharkhand Mukti Morcha would contest elections together.

-Despite of the thumping victory, BJP's performance in both the states trailed.
-According to sources, the ruling party is planning to alter the political plank for Jharkhand Assembly polls for retaining the state and increasing the tally from the previous time.
+While it managed to stitch an alliance with Dushyant Chautala's JJP in Haryana, it is still squabbling with ally Shiv Sena on government formation in Maharashtra.

+According to sources, the ruling party is ignoring national issues and going more local in Jharkhand to better its tally.

 In the 81-member house, 41 is the majority mark.
-In 2014, BJP rose to power after winning 37 seats and its ally AJSU securing 5 seats.
+In 2014, BJP rose to power with 42 seats, of which 5 was of AJSU.